What's New

 v0.5 — Row-level security and ETL bootstrap gating

-• RLS policies on source tables are respected during the defining query's first FULL refresh; incremental refreshes maintain the same visibility contract
+• RLS policies on source tables are respected during the defining query's first FULL refresh; differential refreshes maintain the same visibility contract

 • ETL bootstrap gate: a stream table can be held in SUSPENDED state until an external ETL load completes, then released atomically